suemor233/suemor233/readme.template.md

 # Suemor 🧑🏻‍💻 ![](https://visitor-badge.laobi.icu/badge?page_id=Elmge.readme)

 Suemor is a 20-year-old beginner learning Front-end development.
 He desires to become a full stack developer in the future.

-To achieve this goal, he is constantly learning to expand his knowledge, and he has learned the following techniques.
+To achieve this goal, he is constantly learning to expand his knowledge, and he has learned the following techniques:

 **Web Developer**